astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

 original stateless bringup for backward compatibility.
-Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation may choose not to modify LSP-DB state based on PCReq messages.
+Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation is not required to modify LSP-DB state based on PCReq messages.
 Therefore, regardless of whether a PCReq has been received, the PCE processes the PCRpt in the same manner.